-In addition to heavy-duty construction equipment noise, the movement of equipment, haul trucks, and workers to and from the site during construction would generate temporary traffic noise along access routes to the project site.
+In addition to heavy-duty construction equipment noise, the movement of equipment, haul trucks, and workers to and from the site during construction would generate temporary traffic noise along access routes to the project site, including at off-site staging areas used for construction worker parking and/or storage of materials.
 The transport of heavy-duty construction equipment onto the project site would be minimized during construction by keeping construction equipment staged on site for the duration of the construction phase.
 For this reason, the movement of heavy-duty construction equipment would be minimal.
-Haul truck trips and construction worker commutes would occur on a daily basis, with construction potentially beginning at 7 a.m. and ending at 5 p.m.
+Haul truck trips and construction worker commutes would occur on a daily basis, with construction potentially beginning at 7:00 a.m. and ending at 5:00 p.m.
 Approximately 35 one-way haul truck trips would be required during the 3-month construction period, with two to three trips per week.
 As described in Section 4.13, Transportation, during the peak of construction activity, the Proposed Project would generate 50 daily trips.